Congress Avenue Historic District: Route description

+Junction list

 Ann W. Richards Congress Avenue Bridge

 The Ann W. Richards Congress Avenue Bridge over Lady Bird Lake houses the world's largest urban bat population.
 When the bridge was refurbished in the 1980s, the new design created crevices underneath the structure that happened to be ideal for bats to roost in.
 In the summer, the colony has up to 1.5 million Mexican Free-tailed Bats.
 The bats can be seen emerging by the thousands from under the bridge every evening throughout the summer, before they eventually migrate to Mexico for the winter.

 Recognition

 In recognition of its architectural and historical significance, Congress Avenue from Cesar Chavez Street (formerly First Street) to the Capitol was listed in the National Register of Historic Places in 1979.
 The Capitol forms a terminating vista at the north end of Congress; this view became one of the Capitol View Corridors protected under state and local law from obstruction by tall buildings in 1983.

 Cesar Chavez Street is the former First Street.